Corneal Ulcers On Your Dogs Or Cat’s Eye

 Ron Hines DVM PhD

-Adult dogs and cats are more subject to slower-healing erosions of the cornea called ulcers.
-The most common cause of these ulcers is a deficiency in protective tears – but corneal ulcers can also be due to viral, bacterial and fungal infections.
-In some cases, they appear to be allergic in cause. (ref) Adult cats commonly develop these ulcers due to infection with feline herpesvirus-1.
-Left untreated, corneal ulcers can develop serious complications that destroy vision.
-You can see the structures involved if you click on the image of the eye at the top of this page.
+Adult dogs and cats are subject to slower-healing erosions of the cornea we call corneal ulcers.
+The most common cause of these ulcers in dogs is a deficiency in protective tears due to head conformation (intentionally bred for bug eyes = exophthalmos) – but corneal ulcers can also occur due to viral, bacterial and fungal infections.
+Adult cats most commonly develop these ulcers due to infection and relapse with the feline herpesvirus-1.
+In some cases in cats, these corneal defects appear to have an allergic basis since eosinophils are found in the ulcers in excess (dogs can also be affected with eosinophilic corneal ulcers). ( read about the eosinophilic complex in cats here ) Left untreated, deep corneal ulcers often develop serious complications that destroy or limit vision.
+You can see the structures involved if you click on the images of the eye at the top of this page.

-However when an infection is present, when the ulcer or cut is deep or when the pet rubs its eye, the ulcer can progress to affect the deeper structural layers of the cornea.
-Once much of the cornea has been eroded away a bulge may form similar to a sidewall blowout on a tire (a descemetocele).
-If a descemetocele bursts, the anterior portion of the eye will collapse and the contents will spill out destroying the eye.
-This is why all corneal ulcers need to be observed closely and frequently by your veterinarian.
+I mentioned that ulcers of the cornea can be shallow or deep.
+Once the outermost layer of the cornea has been torn, the area quickly becomes irritated and painful.
+This causes your pet to squint and its eye to tear.
+We call that reflex squinting blepharospasm.
+Corneal ulcers can be quite painful.
+They begin as an itch – the feeling that something foreign is in its eye.
+In response, pets will rub the affected eye which just makes matters worse.
+A discharge usually accumulates in the corner of the eye that is nearest the nose (the medial canthus) and the blood vesicles of the whites of the eye (the sclera) enlarge with blood.
+If the damaging object is no longer in the eye and the ulcer is not deep healing is rapid.
+However when an infection is present, when the ulcer or cut is deep, when the flow of tears is insufficient or when the pet rubs its eye, the ulcer can progress to affect the deeper structural layers of the cornea.
+Once the deeper supporting layers of the cornea have been eroded away a bulge can form similar to a sidewall blowout on a tire (a descemetocele).
+If the descemetocele bursts, the anterior portion of the eye will collapse and the contents will spill out permanently destroying the eye.
+This is why all corneal ulcers need to be observed closely and frequently by you and your veterinarian.

-Large, corneal abrasion, and ulcers causes the entire cornea to swell with fluid (edema).
+Large, corneal abrasion, and ulcers will cause your dog or cat’s entire cornea to swell with fluid (edema).
 A normal cornea is ~78% water.
-When inflamed and edematous, its water content increases and it turns a milky bluish white in color.
-If the eye is normal, within a few days tiny blood vessels will form in the cornea that aid in the healing process.
-Once the superficial layer of your pet’s cornea has fully healed, those blood vessels should retreat and no more than a small, milky scar remain.
+When inflamed and edematous, its water content increases.
+That give the whole normally clear cornea a milky bluish white in color.
+In an anatomically normal eye, within a few days tiny blood vessels will develop leading to the area of the ulcer in an attempt to furnish nutrients and defensive white blood cells to aid in the healing process.
+Once the superficial layer of your pet’s cornea has fully healed, those blood vessels should retreat and no more than a small, milky scar should remain.

 Corneal ulcers are graded according to their depth.
 If only the outer layer is lost the lesion is called a superficial corneal ulcer.
 Those ulcers generally heal without the help of new blood vessels.
 When more than one half the thickness of the cornea is affected it is called a deep corneal ulcer.
 As I mentioned earlier, superficial traumatic ulcers in health eyes heal in a matter of days.
 Deep ulcers can take several weeks to heal.
 It is the deep ulcers that require new blood vesicles to grow into the area.
 These are the more dangerous ulcers.
 An eye with this problem needs intensive care and protection.
 They can also leave a more substantial corneal scar.
 When there are underlying causes for these ulcers, some refuse to heal or heal only to re-ulcerate again.
 Those type of ulcers are considerably more common in pekingeses, pugs and dogs with similar face conformation.